AlexOsokin97/Titanic_casuality_proj/README.md

 ***In the end, I made few more changes to the dataset such as removing more unnecessary columns and transfroming categorical columns to binary to make the dataset ready for Machine Learning algorithms usage***

 ## Model Building & Performance:
-***Lastly, I decided to apply Machine Learning algorithms to the dataset to see if they successfuly managed to generalize the data and make accurate predictions.
+***I was intrested to find out if there is a function that could predict if a passenger survived/not survived based on the given data so, I decided to apply Machine Learning classification algorithms to the dataset to see if they successfuly managed to generalize the data and make accurate predictions.
 The following algorithms were used:***

+* **Logistic Regression:** Linear based model used for binary classification.
+Chose it because there could be only 2 predicted values (survived/not survived also can be written as 1/0).

 * **XGBoost Classifier:**